-The cap bolts, with washers, can then be reinserted.
-Apply anti-seize compound to bolt threads.
-The below torque values are recommended.
+6) The cap bolts, with washers, can then be reinserted.
+Apply anti-seize compound to bolt threads and torque to the provided values below.
 Torque MUST be evenly applied to properly align the liner and piston, except for the 1-1/2x2 with press-in liner.